TAP-GGC/planimals/Documents/CS First Walkthrough/CS First Walkthrough.md

 </p>

 - Click 'Load from your computer' and select the sb3 file that was downloaded earlier.
-We recommend saving it to the downloads folder so it can be accessed more easily.
+We recommend saving it to the downloads folder so it can be easily accessed.

 <p align="center">